NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(output-png component h5topng-options)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Output the given field component (e.g. `Ex`, etc.) as a [PNG](https://en.wikipedia.org/wiki/PNG) image, by first outputting the HDF5 file, then converting to PNG via [h5topng](http://ab-initio.mit.edu/wiki/index.php/H5utils), then deleting the HDF5 file.
+Output the given field component (e.g. `Ex`, etc.) as a [PNG](https://en.wikipedia.org/wiki/PNG) image, by first outputting the HDF5 file, then converting to PNG via [h5topng](https://github.com/stevengj/h5utils/blob/master/README.md), then deleting the HDF5 file.
 The second argument is a string giving options to pass to h5topng (e.g. `"-Zc` `bluered"`).
-See also the [tutorial](Scheme_Tutorials/Basics.md#output-tips-and-tricks).
+See also [Tutorial/Basics](Scheme_Tutorials/Basics.md#output-tips-and-tricks).

 It is often useful to use the `h5topng` `-C` or `-A` options to overlay the dielectric function when outputting fields.
 To do this, you need to know the name of the dielectric-function `.h5` file (which must have been previously output by output-epsilon).
 To make this easier, a built-in shell variable `$EPS` is provided which refers to the last-output dielectric-function `.h5` file.
 So, for example `(output-png` `Ez` `"-C` `$EPS")` will output the $E_z$ field and overlay the dielectric contours.